B.A., English and Psychology, Texas Christian Univ

 - English Education

 - Psychology and Writing

 Kia is the Director of the English Education program at NMU, where she teaches courses in English methods, composition studies, young adult literature, and humanities.
-She also serves as a university supervisor for student teachers in English at middle/high schools across the Upper Peninsula and Wisconsin.
+She also serves as university supervisor for student teachers in English at middle/high schools across the Upper Peninsula and Wisconsin.

 Kia was awarded NMU's Excellence in Professional Development Award in 2006 and has received several grants for academic service learning projects, including